 Summer Internship Program

 The summer internship program is an intensive 8-week experience as an introduction to different career opportunities in oncology, specializing in melanoma and other skin cancers.
-The goal of the program is to expand a diverse pipeline of students interested in pursuing a career in biomedical sciences.
+The goal of the program is to expand the pipeline of students interested in pursuing a career in biomedical sciences.
 The program is currently being offered to undergraduate students at our partnering institution, Randolph-Macon College.
 We strongly encourage individuals from underrepresented communities to apply including first-generation college students, women, and people of color.

 Participants of the program can expect the following: